hocgin/ErrorKit/README.md

 When you print `error.localizedDescription`, you'll get exactly the message you expect! 🥳

-### Even Shorter Error Definitions
+### Quick Start During Development

-Not all apps are localized, and developers may not have time to provide localized descriptions immediately.
-To make error handling even simpler, `Throwable` allows you to define your error messages using raw values:
+During early development phases when you're rapidly prototyping, `Throwable` allows you to define error messages using raw values for maximum speed:

 ```swift
 enum NetworkError: String, Throwable {